 Many guests find that e-mail is a less expensive method of communication, although be aware of data roaming charges if using a cell phone.
-There are internet cafes in the ship and internet usage packages are available.
+There are internet usage packages are available, however they can be quite costly too and data may get used quickly.
 Also, if using a calling card, many ports will have a place to make those international calls for a little less.

 If you friends and family at home need to reach you they can call (888) 322-8732.
 This number should only be called in the case of an emergency.

 How Can I Communicate With my Friends and Family Onboard the Ship?

 Guests are invited to download the Disney Cruise Line Navigator app.
 Through this app, Guests can stay in touch with their shipmates with one on one or a group chat option.
 All Guests in the party should make sure to download the app prior to sailing.